 Dr. Anne Bavier was named Dean of Nursing in the summer of 2014 ushering in a new academic year under her leadership as she takes her place August 1.

-The UTACON has and will continue to be relied upon as a leader in nursing education in each of its undergraduate and graduate programs.
+The CONHI has and will continue to be relied upon as a leader in nursing education in each of its undergraduate and graduate programs.
 We look forward with great pride to a future that is built on a strong foundation.